kantega/kson/readme.md

   }
 ```

-_maybeValue.option_ is the _fold_ of the Option type.
+_maybeValue.option(onEmpty,onDefined)_ is the _fold_ of the Option type.
 The first argument
 is used in case the Option is empty (None), and the second argument is a function that transforms the
 contained value to an object of the target type.

-That wasnt that hard, plus we learned about fold, and got a feel for how we can can transform an encoder for a type
+That wasn't that hard, plus we learned about fold, and got a feel for how we can can transform an encoder for a type
 into a transformer for optional values of that type.

 ###Arrays
 Lets dig deeper  and go for a non-primitive json types, for example array:
-We want to transform a List with As - `List<A>` to a json array.
-Its just as with option, of we can encode
+We want to transform a `List` with `A` - `List<A>` to a json array.
+It's just as with option, if we can encode
-A, we can encode a List of As.
+`A`, we can encode a `List` of `A`.

 ```
   public static <A> JsonEncoder<List<A>> arrayEncoder(JsonEncoder<A> aEncoder) {